Antony Pappusamy

 Mons.
 Antony Pappusamy (born 1 October 1949) is Metropolitan Archbishop of Roman Catholic Archdiocese of Madurai in India from 2014 to 2025.

 Early life and education

 Pappusamy was born on 1 October 1949 in Marambadi, Tamil Nadu.
 He completed his high school education at the R.C.
-Higher Secondary School, Trichy, and also did a Courses on Latin and Initiation from St. Peter's Seminary, Madurai.
+Higher Secondary School, Trichy, and also did courses on Latin and Initiation from St. Peter's Seminary, Madurai.
 He graduated from St Joseph's College, Tiruchirappalli.
 He completed his studies in Theology and Philosophy at St. Paul's Seminary, Trichy.
 He is an alumnus of Pontifical Lateran University and has acquired a Diploma in Spirituality from Pontifical University of Saint Thomas Aquinas.